Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### How do you know that a Development Team is cross-functional?
+### How do you know that a Scrum Team is cross-functional?

-- [x] Development Team has all the skills to create a potentially releasable increment by the end of every Sprint.
+- [x] Scrum Team has all the skills to create a potentially releasable Increment by the end of every Sprint.
-- [ ] A few of the Development Team members pair program and do Test Driven Development.
+- [ ] A few of the Developers pair program and do Test Driven Development.
-- [ ] There are no conflicts within the Development Team.
+- [ ] There are no conflicts within the Scrum Team.
-- [ ] Every member of the Development Team is able to perform every task.
+- [ ] Every member of the Scrum Team is able to perform every task.

 **[⬆ Back to Top](#table-of-contents)**